Uniarts Helsinki’s Code of conduct

-- I support the wellbeing, equality and non-discrimination of the individuals participating in the university’s pedagogical interaction and strengthen the sense of meaning that they find in their activities.
+- I support the wellbeing, equality and non-discrimination of the individuals participating in the university’s pedagogical interaction.
+I strengthen the sense that their actions are meaningful.

-- I organise pedagogical interaction responsibly with consideration of the requirements of ecological, social and cultural sustainability and the multi-faceted questions related to the participants’ consent.
+- I organise pedagogical interaction responsibly with consideration for the requirements of ecological, social and cultural sustainability.
+I also take the multi-faceted questions related to the participants’ consent into consideration.

-- I am aware that pedagogical interaction may lead to experiences that have wellbeingrelated effects that do not become apparent until later.
+- I am aware that pedagogical interaction may lead to experiences that have effects related to wellbeing that do not become apparent until later.

 - I intervene if I observe unethical conduct in pedagogical interaction and contribute to an ethically sustainable and safe learning environment.